Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6) RESTRICTING ACCESS TO FISH TANKS

 It may be tempting to restrict access to the fish tank, but it is not a good idea.
 It just makes daily operations of the fish tanks difficult.
-It makes it difficult to remove and change waters when it is required, difficult to catch fishes, as most of them move around the tank quickly and it also makes it difficult to see what is occurring in the far corners of the fish tank.
+It makes it difficult to remove and change waters when it is required, difficult to catch fish, as most of them move around the tank quickly and it also makes it difficult to see what is occurring in the far corners of the fish tank.

 7) TANK WATER TOO HOT

 Not all aquaponics fishes can survive in tropical temperatures.
 Some can while others can’t.
 It’s very important that you find out the ideal temperature for the type of fish you have.
 Tilapia is the most popular fish for aquaponics systems and they can survive in warm tropical waters.
-However, if the water gets too hot by a strong exposure to the sun during hot climates, oxygen levels in the water will be reduced for the fishes.
+However, if the water gets too hot by a strong exposure to the sun during hot climates, oxygen levels in the water will be reduced for the fish.

 There’s the myth that for an aquaponics system to work, you just need to combine fish and plants it will work out.
 This can’t be farther from the truth.
 Aquaponics is a very tricky system to work well.
 If you have read the last points, you realize that there are many variables to cause your aquaponics system to work or fail.